Hawaii Franchise Filing and FDD Registration: Hawaii Franchise Laws

-To learn more about registering your FDD in California and how we can help, give us a call at (800) 976-4904 or contact us.
+To learn more about registering your franchise in Hawaii and how we can help get your FDD registered, give us a call at (800) 976-4904 or contact us.

 Who Regulates Franchises in Hawaii?

-The Securities Compliance Branch of the Business Registration Division of the Hawaii Department of Commerce and Consumer Affairs regulates and oversees Hawaii’s franchise registration requirements.
-A Securities Examiner of the Business Registration Division will review your FDD registration and renewal application and will evaluate your FDD.
+The Business Registration Division of the Hawaii Department of Commerce and Consumer Affairs regulates and oversees enforcement of Hawaii’s Franchise Investment laws including FDD registration and filing requirements and enforcement of Hawaii’s franchise relationship laws.

-Where Are FDD Registration and Renewal Applications Filed?
+Where are Hawaii FDD Registration and Renewal Applications Filed?

-Applications for initial FDD registration and annual renewal are filed at:
+Applications for initial FDD registration, annual renewals, and amendments are filed at:

 State of Hawaii